Lecturing & Judging History

 I decided to compete for the last time and do the right finale.
 I aimed to get the Most Outstanding title for the second time.
-I was the Regional Team captain and tens of other staff was expecting good advice from me.
-Beside the normal operation of work we all prepared 8 months long for this competition.
+I was the Regional Team captain and tens of other staff were expecting good advice from me.
+Besides the normal operation of work, we all prepared 8 months long for this competition.
 Monthly meetings and trial runs with the team were quite important.
 Hard work always pays off and we were ranked third at the Regional Competition.
 I got my title and the staff I trained bagged most of the gold medals.
 I was named The Candy Man and I guess it’s because they liked my Candy Man Sugar Showpiece very much.

 My centrepieces were displayed in museums at Champagne FRANCE, Culinary Art Museum SWITZERLAND and the National Museum SINGAPORE.